amoe/allen-moronuki/allen_moronuki_notes.md

+# 2019-09-23

+## Exercises: Vehicles

+1. What is the type of `myCar`?

+Its type is `Vehicle`.

+2. Define `isCar`, etc.

+Do this with pattern matching -- `isCar (Car _ _) = True`
+Same pattern for all types.
+You must match all arguments for the data constructor though.

+Define `areCars` -- just map `isCar` over the Vehicle list.

+3.  getManu

+    getManu :: Vehicle -> Manufacturer
+    getManu (Car x _) = x
+    getManu _ = error "not a car"

+This illustrates that for sum types, we only have a single type constructor to play with.
+We can't write `Car x` directly in the type signature, to avoid having the error clause.

+4. Error: non-exhaustive patterns.

+5. Refactor to add the size of the plane.

 # 2019-09-19

 ## Exercises: Dog Types

 1.  `Doggies` is a type constructor.
 CORRECT

 2. What is the kind of Doggies?